Reduced NEXI protocol for the quantification of human gray matter microstructure on the Connectome 2.0 scanner: Methods

 \paragraph{Implementation details:} The XGBoost models were trained with 128 trees, a maximum depth of eight, a learning rate of 0.3, a subsampling ratio of 0.6, and an $\ell_{2}$-regularization coefficient (\texttt{lambda}) of 1.0.
+These hyperparameters were determined through a grid search optimization on a validation set to minimize the mean squared error while preventing overfitting.
 Training was stopped early if the validation loss failed to improve for 25 consecutive boosting rounds.
-The one-million synthetic signals were randomly divided into 80\% training examples, 10\% validation examples, and 10\% hold-out test examples.
-Feature attributions were computed with the tree-SHAP algorithm implemented in the \texttt{shap} Python library \cite{lundbergUnifiedApproachInterpreting2017}.
+While the initial one-million synthetic signals were generated uniformly to ensure robust training (split into 80\% training and 10\% validation examples), the remaining 10\% hold-out test examples were resampled to match the realistic in vivo distribution derived from the full protocol results.
+This ensures that the final performance benchmarking (e.g., Figure \ref{fig:figure3}) reflects biologically plausible conditions rather than a uniform distribution that would over-represent unlikely physiological regimes.
+Feature attributions were computed with the tree-SHAP algorithm implemented in the \texttt{shap} Python library \url{https://github.com/shap/shap}.
 Recursive feature elimination proceeded by removing the least important feature at each iteration until only two features remained.
+To ensure reproducibility and provide a benchmark for future users, the pipeline was executed on a laptop equipped with an Intel Core i7-13700H (16 cores), 30 GB of RAM, and an NVIDIA GeForce RTX 4070 Laptop GPU.
+Using GPU acceleration for XGBoost, the initial training on 1,000,000 samples was completed in 5.05 s, and the entire recursive optimization process (XGBoost-SHAP-RFE) was finalized in 2 minutes and 46 seconds.
 We inspected the resulting normalised RMSE curve and retained the eight feature subset located near its inflection point.
 All scripts, trained models, and the synthetic signal generator are available in the repository cited in the \emph{Data and code availability} section.